End of the Road (Boyz II Men song)

 "End of the Road" is a song by American R&B group Boyz II Men for the Boomerang soundtrack.
-It was released in June 1992, and is written by Babyface, Antonio L.A.
+It was released in June 1992 by LaFace, Arista and Motown, and is written by Babyface, Antonio L.A.
 Reid and Daryl Simmons.
+It is written and composed in the key of E-flat major and is set in time signature of 12/8 with a tempo of 75 beats per minute.
 The song achieved domestic and international success.
 In the United States, it spent a then record breaking 13 weeks at number one on the US Billboard Hot 100, a record broken later in the year by Whitney Houston's 14-week number one hit "I Will Always Love You"; Boyz II Men would later match Houston's record with "I'll Make Love to You", which spent 14 weeks at number one in 1994, and then reclaim the record with "One Sweet Day" (a duet with Mariah Carey), which spent 16 weeks at number one from 1995 to 1996.

 "End of the Road" was the number one single of 1992 on the Billboard Year-End Hot 100 Singles of 1992.
 It was also ranked by Billboard as the sixth most successful song of the decade 1990–1999.
-Internationally, it reached number one in Australia, United Kingdom and the Hot 100 Eurochart, among others.
+Internationally, it reached number one in Australia, the United Kingdom and on the Hot 100 Eurochart, among others.
+The music video for the song was directed by Lionel C. Martin.
 "End of the Road" has been certified Platinum by the Recording Industry Association of America for shipments of over one million units in the United States.
 The song also won Best R&B Performance by a Duo or Group with Vocals and Best R&B Song at the 1993 Grammy Awards.
-It is written and composed in the key of E-flat major and is set in time signature of 6/8 with a tempo of 150 beats per minute.

 Release and chart performance

 "End of the Road" was released on June 30, 1992.
 It was released as a single from the Boomerang soundtrack and did not originally appear on Boyz II Men's debut album, Cooleyhighharmony.
 It was released after all singles from their debut had been released, and was their fifth single overall.
 However, Cooleyhighharmony was re-issued in 1992 and 1993 to include "End of the Road" due to the success of the single.
+In 1993 the Spanish version of the song ″Al Final Del Camino″ was released as a single alongside producer Rex Salas.

-The single debuted at number 53 on the Billboard Hot 100 on July 18, 1992, jumping to number 30 the following week.
-The next week the song reached the top ten at number 8, and reached the top five the week after at number 4.
+The single debuted at number 53 on the US Billboard Hot 100 on July 18, 1992, jumping to number 30 the following week.
+The next week the song reached the top ten at number eight, and reached the top five the week after at number four.
 The following week, the song peaked at number one, holding the position for 13 consecutive weeks from August 15, 1992 to November 7, 1992.
 On November 14, the song was finally succeeded by "How Do You Talk to an Angel" by the Heights.
 It also spent four weeks atop of the Billboard Hot R&B/Hip-Hop Songs chart.